matoous/dzxcz/content/gear/software.md

 One great feature of Arc are [Boosts](https://arcboosts.com/boosts).
 Boosts allow you to customize websites (from css to javascript) and are a great way to unclutter some of the commonly used applications such as [YouTube](https://arcboosts.com/boosts/167/clean-youtube).

+Other features that I enjoy and that are slowly finding their way into other browsers as well are spaces (separating my personal and work-related browsing) and command line.

 ## Software

 [Raycast](https://www.raycast.com/) launcher is one of my essentials.
 I started with [Alfred](https://www.alfredapp.com/) but didn't like it's UI and way of writing extensions.
 Raycast is leaner, nicer, has plenty of up-to-date and maintained extensions for all that I need (1password, GitHub, Todoist, app switching, clipboard management, and more).
 It replaced a lot of other apps I previously depended on.
 Right now it's free for personal use which I expect to change at one point in the future but I am willing to pay for it.
 May only hope is that their model won't be subscription based.